Highlights of the Program

 Randall Stremmel

-PC Bio
+PC Bioremediation

 Randall Stremmel

-PC Bio
+PC Bioremediation

 • Detailing how in-situ bioremediation can simultaneously treat hydrocarbon pollution and high-salinity brine impacts without excavation or landfill disposal